fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

           }

 #### Providing Pre-rendered Products (Optional)
+Pre-rendered (custom) products can be used to create your own custom content that we will print on either a 4x8 Greeting card, 5x7 Greeting Card, 5x7 Stationery Card or 8x8 Photo book custom product.
+Pre-rendered products can only be used with pre-rendered (custom) product codes.
+You first have to enable the custom product(s) on your pricing page in the portal, which can be found under the Cards > Custom Cards and Photo Books > Custom Photo Books categories in the left navigation.
+After you enable the custom product(s) you can then use one of the 4 product codes:

+    4x8 Greeting Card: "PRGC;823"
+    5x7 Greeting Card: "PRGC;830"
+    5x7 Stationery Card: "PRGift;4121"
+    8x8 Photobook: "PRGift;5212"

 In order to include pre-rendered products with your order, you may pass an instance of the `PreRenderedOrder` class into the `extraOptions` parameter.
 This class contains a list of products (instance of `Line` class) to be added to the order.
 Each `Line` contains a product code field which corresponds to the product code found on http://fujifilmapi.com, as well as a list of `Page` objects.
 Each `Page` object contains a list of `Asset` objects, each of which contains an asset type (only "image" is currently accepted) as well as a url to the Hi-Res image to be printed.
 The following is an example function showing how to create an order with a pre-rendered Stationery Card: